-The environment must be deployed again every time you modify the configuration of groups or security policies that you want to apply to the pool in the administration console.
+The environment must be deployed again every time you make changes in the administration console to the following items and you wish to apply them to the pool:

+- · Policies and rule sets,

+- · Agent group configuration,

+- · Agent handler configuration,

+- Configuration of a USB key's trustworthiness.

 Ensure that you hold the Environment-Deploy privilege to perform this action.

-• To deploy the environment on agents in the pool, select the Environment menu and click on Deploy.
+To deploy the environment on agents in the pool: